Don Proch: Work

 Through his work which includes silkscreen prints made at the Grand Canadian Western Screen Shop, Proch has imagined a characteristic image of the prairies but added a perception of the environment and climate change.
 His installation-sculpture and masks often have a moulded fibreglass structure on which he worked with silverpoint, graphic and colored pencil, and to which he added found objects from his environment.
 He also has created art homages to Canadian people, events and places, such as Jackson Beardy who, for five years (1979-1984) had the studio above his.

 For the first 20 years of his career he worked in black and white, then he began incorporating more colour, using coloured pencils to create landscapes.
 His 2021 Asessippi Chrome exhibition captured each stage of that development.

 Collections

 His work is in public collections across Canada, including the National Gallery of Canada, the Art Gallery of Ontario, and the Winnipeg Art Gallery.
 He has been represented by Mayberry Fine Art in Winnipeg since 2002.

 Honours

-In 2019, St John's College at the University of Manitoba bestowed on him an Honourary Doctorate (DCL).
+In 2019, St John's College at the University of Manitoba bestowed on him an Honorary Doctorate (DCL).